 You can find university courses with lower entry requirements with our course search.

-Simply search for a subject or course, and select a lower range of A-level/SQA Highers/Ucas points before clicking 'Search'; you'll then be presented with courses that meet those requirements.
-This can narrow down your search quickly and save valuable time.
+Type in your chosen subject or course, and select a lower range of A-level/SQA Highers/Ucas points before clicking 'Search'.
+You'll then be presented with courses that meet those requirements.
+This can narrow down your search quickly.

 If your predicted grades just miss the entry grades stated here, it might still be worth getting in touch with the university to find out if they would consider you.
 Depending on how many applications they receive, you might be in luck (especially if your personal statement impresses them, for instance).